Would Your Spouse Say You’re “Money Mean”? Use this checklist to see:

 As the old joke goes, “Denial is more than a long river in Africa.
 It’s the root of many marital problems.”
 If you deny your spouse’s need for a financial plan, that won’t stop the bills from rolling in and from colleges raising tuition every year.
 Don’t make your spouse beg to do something mature, and helpful for your family.
 Create a financial plan – together.

 9. You play off your kids and make your spouse look cheap or stupid.

 Don’t put your kids in the middle of your money disagreements.
 Share your fears and frustrations with your spouse behind closed doors.
-You make think you look like the winner here, but kids are smart.
+You may think you look like the winner here, but kids are smart.
 They may actually be the ones playing you!

-We’ve written an entire book on this fascinating topic, but let’s just say: we all look at money differently.
+We all look at money differently.
 And to make matters worse, about 70% of the time we marry our money opposite.
 Don’t expect them to act like you.
 Learn how they approach money so you can appreciate their needs, and anticipate issues before they become huge problems.

 11. You try to change the way your spouse thinks about money.

 Good luck with that!
 You are not going to change the way your spouse thinks about money.
 If you traveled back in time you’d see your spouse in the candy store as a child thinking the exact same way they do now about money.
 It’s hardwired right in, just like their height or eye color.
 So avoid the headache of beating your head against a wall and start to discover and appreciate their way of thinking.

 It’s a long list.
 Maybe you saw yourself in one or more of the “Money Mean” behaviors.
 Don’t lose heart.
 Recognizing the bad habit is a great first step.
 And you’re in this for the long haul so it is worth the time to make some positive changes.
 It doesn’t matter if you’ve been married for twenty years or twenty months; invest in the health of your marriage for you, for your spouse, and for your family.